 In an interview with ARZone in 2010, I said, “if the animal rights movement was stripped of its male rights language, its mainly male leaders, and the sexist approach of some of the promotional material, what would we have?
 We would have to acknowledge that it is largely a movement of women who care about animals.
 Being a part of a movement that is overwhelmingly female identified is often not seen as positive.
 So I have always felt that the animal rights movement compensates for its basic female identification by lifting up “fathers” (Singer, Regan, Francione, etc.), by situating these fathers to debate each other, and by making sure that most of the spokespeople are men.
 When you add PETA and other sexist ads, you find a movement that is trying to talk to men about some of the objects in their lives.”
 (Journal for Critical Animal Studies, 2013, 11.1, pp. 129-130)

 Can it be any clearer?
 We live in a patriarchy, and women are suffering dearly.
 The attack on women is so persistent, so violent, and so thorough that all women are in some way victimized and many women suffer emotionally and/or physically.
 Many women lose their lives as a result.
-Women are reminded at every opportunity that we are lesser: we matter less and our interests are secondary and unimportant.
+Women are reminded at every opportunity that we are lesser.
+Patriarchy insists that we matter less and that our interests are secondary and unimportant.

 Patriarchy creates a toxic environment for women.
 It is designed to benefit men at the expense of women.
-A social movement that retains this inequality is fundamentally ill-equipped to fight oppression, and a social movement that is 80% women and protecting patriarchy is really shooting itself in the foot.
+A social movement that retains this inequality is fundamentally ill-equipped to fight oppression.
+Furthermore, a social movement that is 80% women and protecting patriarchy is really shooting itself in the foot.

 We should be critical of male hegemony that insists that feminism is unnecessary, that patriarchy is over, and that women need to sit down and shut up.
 We need to acknowledge that women are disadvantaged.
 If we truly care about social justice, we should look around to our sisters and give them a leg up and let them SPEAK and let them LEAD.
-I’m not appealing to authority, I’m appealing to the reality of womanhood–we are pushed down, we are held under, we are ignored, we are ridiculed, we are silenced, we are taken advantage of, we are raped, and we are oppressed.
-If veganism is really about extending justice to all, vegans need to take heed and take responsibility.
+I’m not appealing to authority, I’m appealing to the reality of womanhood.
+Women are pushed down.
+We are held under, we are ignored, we are ridiculed, we are silenced, we are taken advantage of, we are raped, and we are oppressed.
+If veganism is really about extending justice to all, then vegans need to take heed and take responsibility.